rpaquia/cse15l-lab-reports/lab-report-5-week-10.md

 ![labrep5_expected32](https://user-images.githubusercontent.com/97699019/157850141-2d495f37-85cf-4dfe-9952-9f02d1125610.png)

-Looking at my group's implementation
+Looking at my group's implementation I believe that we need to include another if statement after line 27 in order to check for characters after an `(` that do not follow the format for a link (i.e https://....).
+We can than write code that prints what is between the `[]`.

 ![labrep5_wherecodefix32](https://user-images.githubusercontent.com/97699019/157854563-7fc95e19-7e1b-491b-9a35-130549fcd554.png)